Thomas Millington (publisher): Life and work

 He was the son of a William Millington, a "husbandman" of Hamptongay, Oxfordshire, and was apprenticed to a Henry Carre for a period of eight years, beginning on St. Bartholomew's Day (24 August) in 1583.
 Thomas Millington became a "freeman" (full member) of the Stationers Company on 8 November 1591.
 For a time he was in partnership with fellow guild member Edward White; their shop was located, and their title pages specify, "at the little north door of Paul's at the sign of the Gun."

 Millington's business was at the lower end of the publishing scale in Elizabethan England; he printed many ballads, including some by Thomas Deloney.
 In 1595 he published The Norfolk Tragedy, a ballad based on the story of Babes in the Wood.
 During the mid-1590s Millington was fined three times by his guild, for issuing ballads to which he did not own the rights and similar small offenses.

 Shakespeare

-He also printed playbooks — most notably, of three of Shakespeare's plays:
+He also published playbooks — most notably, of four of Shakespeare's plays: